nyoshimizu/benfordspy/README.md

 ## Parameters

-These are the parameters that guide the analysis.
+These are the parameters that set the analysis.

 * *testtype*: A number of significance tests are available, as described above.
 They are set using the *testtype* parameter, and can be set to "Kuiper," "KS," "m," or "d," the latter two corresponding to Leemis' and Cho and Gaines'